 What is the Jobs for Youth in Africa Strategy?

-The goal of the strategy is to equip 50 million youth with employable skills and create 25 million jobs over the next decade.
-For this purpose, the strategy emphasizes (i) partnerships including with the private sector; (ii) scaling up of solutions that work and (iii) sustainable results for impact.
+The goal of the strategy is to create 25 million jobs for African youth over the next decade and to equip 50 million youth with a mix of hard and soft skills to increase their employability as well as their entrepreneurial success rate.
+For this purpose, the strategy emphasizes partnerships including with the private sector, scaling up of solutions that work, and sustainable results for impact.

 JfYA - Implementation Progress (607 kB)

 Jobs for Youth Africa - Brochure (6.3 MB)